Escudo de Castilla y León

 Escudo de gules, una faja ajedrezada de azur y plata, en jefe tres estrellas de cinco puntas de plata.

-Coat of arms painted by me, illuminated with lights and shadows, outlined in Sable, with a semi-circular external shape and with a freehand finishing.
+Arms interpreted by me, highlighted with lights and shadows, outlined in Sable, with a semi-circular outer contour and with a freehand finish.

 Coat of arms of the lineage Lindsay of the Byres.
 I have emblazoned it with a fess chequy of 3 rows, symmetric and with 9 columns of squares, provided that its height is 1/3 of the width of the coat of arms.